 We primarily lease containers to container shipping lines.
 The container shipping lines have historically relied on a large number of leased containers to satisfy their needs.
 The shipping industry has been consolidating for a number of years, and further consolidation is expected.
-Shipping lines also form alliances to share vessel space, such as the pending "P3" alliance among three of the world's largest shipping lines.
-Consolidation of major container shipping lines and these alliances could create efficiencies and decrease the demand that container shipping lines have for leased containers because they may be able to fulfill a larger portion of their needs through their owned container fleets.
+Historically shipping lines have also formed a number of alliances to share vessel space and the creation of new alliances and changes in the membership of each alliance is ongoing.
+Consolidation of major container shipping lines and growth of alliances could create efficiencies and decrease the demand that container shipping lines have for leased containers because they may be able to fulfill a larger portion of their needs through their owned container fleets.
 Consolidation could also create concentration of credit risk if the number of our container lessees decreases.
+If shipping line alliances are effective at making shipping lines more efficient, this could reduce the demand for containers.
 Additionally, large container shipping lines with significant resources could choose to manufacture or purchase their own containers, which would decrease their demand for leased containers and could harm our business, results of operations and financial condition.